yqx7150/HFDAEP/README.md

 # HFDAEP
 The Code is created based on the method described in the following paper:
 Zhuonan He, Jinjie Zhou, Dong Liang, Yuhao Wang, Qiegen Liu.
-Learning Priors in High-frequency Domain for Inverse Imaging Reconstruction
+Deep Frequency-recurrent Priors for Inverse Imaging Reconstruction.

 ## Motivation
-Ill-posed inverse problems in imaging remain an active research topic in several decades, with new approaches constantly emerging.
-Recognizing that the popular dictionary learning and convolutional sparse coding approaches are both essentially modeling the high-frequency component of an image, which convey most of the semantic information such as texture details, in this work we propose a novel multi-profile high-frequency transform-guided denoising autoencoder as prior (HF-DAEP).
-To achieve this goal, we first extract the multi-profile high-frequency components via a specific transformation and add the artificial Gaussian noise to these high-frequency components as training samples.
-Then, as the high-frequency prior information is learned, we incorporate it into classical iterative reconstruction process by proximal gradient descent technique.
-Preliminary results on highly under-sampled magnetic resonance imaging and sparse-view computed tomography reconstruction demonstrate that the proposed method can efficiently reconstruct feature details and present advantages over state-of-the-arts.
+Ill-posed inverse problems in imaging remain an active research topic in several decades,with new approaches constantly emerging.
+Recognizing that the popular dictionary learning and convolutional sparse coding are both essentially modeling the high-frequency component of an image, which convey most of the semantic infor-mation such as texture details, in this work we propose a novel multi-profile high-frequency transform-guided denoising autoencoder for attainting deep frequency-recurrent prior (DFRP).
+To achieve this goal, we first extract a set of multi-profile high-frequency components via a specific transformation and add artificial Gaussian noise to these high-frequency components as training samples.
+As the high-frequency prior information is learned, we incorporate it into classical iterative reconstruction by proximal gradient descent.
+Preliminary results on highly under-sampled magnetic resonance imag-ing and sparse-view computed tomography reconstruction demonstrate that the proposed method can efficiently reconstruct feature details and present advantages over state-of-the-arts.

+#
+In order to effectively use the high-frequency prior information to reconstruct the texture details of the image, we designed two different schemes.
+Here we call them HFDAEP_v1 and HFDAEP_v2.

+## HFDAEP_v1

 ### Figs
 ![repeat-HFDAEPRec](https://github.com/yqx7150/HFDAEP/blob/master/figs/forward%20and%20backward.png)